How to calmly engage undecided folks and Trump supporters*

 Lots of people feel strongly about political topics based on personal values.
 Those feelings and values aren’t going anywhere.

-For example, A person’s religion telling them abortion is wrong isn’t going to change.
+For example, a person’s religion telling them abortion is wrong isn’t going to change.
 But they still might agree that the government shouldn’t apply any single set of religious values to the entire country.

 Get more topic-by-topic talking points >